 Our ranking criteria can be found here.

-Why do we publish these lists?
+Why do we publish these rankings?

 Our goal with Online MBA Report is to organize all online MBA programs so that prospective students have insight into the many different types of programs available to them.
 Our rankings are intended to serve as a starting point for prospective online b-school students to identify the most appropriate programs for them.
 We endeavor to organize an otherwise unorganized and underserved slice of academia so that online b-school students have ample information to kickstart their MBA program search.
 Simply put, the world of online MBA programs is too big, complex and meaningful for students to NOT have better insight into the many programs and types of programs available to them.